acbsp/bonafide.guru/en/contents.rst

 'Vidyaa-vaachaspati' by one of the 8 Madhva-mathas. (read the interview posted with Govindachar, above)

-**Sri Sri Rangapriya Swami Desikachar**: A broad-minded Sri Vaishnava scholar and sannyasi.
+**Sri Sri Rangapriya Swami Desikachar**: A broad-minded Sri Vaiṣṇava scholar and sannyasi.
 He was previously a professor in National College, Bangalore.
 He is a Sanskrit scholar.
-He has disciples who come from Smaarta, Sri Vaishnava and Maadhva backgrounds. (for the information of the readers, these two above mentioned scholars were not invited to the conference by HG Basugosh Prabhu!)
+He has disciples who come from Smaarta, Sri Vaiṣṇava and Maadhva backgrounds. (for the information of the readers, these two above mentioned scholars were not invited to the conference by HG Basugosh Prabhu!)

 The following is a short interview with Rangapriya Swami:

-**Question:** According to Srila Prabhupada's letter of July 9th, 1977, if we accept Srila Prabhupada as the diksa guru and receive initiation from the *ritviks*, is this system in accordance to sastric principles, what is your holiness' opinion?
+**Question:** According to |SP|'s letter of July 9th, 1977,
+if we accept |SP| as the diksa guru and receive initiation from the *ritviks*, is this system in accordance to sastric principles, what is your holiness' opinion?